About the Model VIG1

 Kurt G. Glaesel studied at Mittenwald under the direction of Matthias Klotz.
 After working in a number of prominent shops in Holland, Switzerland, and Germany, he came to the United States in 1953.
 Here he established his criteria for full shop adjustment.
 Full shop a djustment is the process by which imported instruments are assembled, finished, and tested for consistency and strict adherence to quality standards.
 Students greatly benefit from the availability of affordable instruments crafted in the old world tradition.
 Kurt Glaesel was even invited by MENC (Music Educators National Conference) to help write their specification standards for acceptable student instruments.

-In 1977, the Glaesel String Instrument Service, located in Cleveland, Ohio was sold to The Selmer Company.
-Glaesel instruments are still meticulously shop adjusted in Cleveland.
-Today, Tim Masterson, the string shop manager continues Glaesel’s tradition and quality, having studied directly with Kurt Glaesel himself.
+In 1977, the Glaesel String Instrument Service, located in Cleveland, Ohio, was sold to the Selmer Company.
+In 2015, the string division relocated to Elkhart, Indiana where instruments are still meticulously shop-adjusted using techniques passed down by Kurt Glaesel himself.

 Locate a Store Nearest You